Thinking about bringing home a new canine companion? Things to consider when adopting a dog.

 First of all, ask yourself, WHY?

-Literally, make a list that answers the question, “Why do I want a dog?”
+Literally, make a list that answers the question, “Why am I adopting a dog?”

 And then do some follow-up thinking.